derion-io/sdk/README.md

 ## Position Historical Data

 Position entry data and transitions require event logs to construct.
-These logs can be obtained from 3rd-party indexers (e.g. Etherscan) or in-house indexing services.
-Without logs, only the current state of a position is available — not entry or transition data.
+These logs can be obtained from any indexing source — Etherscan, The Graph, or direct RPC calls.
+Without logs, only the current on-chain state of a position is available (via StateLoader), not entry prices or transition history.

 ```ts
 await account.processLogs(txLogs, pools)